com-lihaoyi/utest/readme.md

 Together, these two operations allow you to easily test asynchronous operations.
 You can use them to help verify Liveness properties (that condition must eventually be met) and Safety properties (that a condition is never met)

+As with `assert`, `eventually` and `continually` add debugging information to the error messages if they fail.

 Assert Match
 ------------